Bikepacking Repair Kit & Tools: Essential and Auxiliary

 Multi-tool (with chain breaker)

-The heart of the kit.
-Make sure yours has the correct sizes of allen and torx keys to fit the parts of your bike that might need adjustment or repair.
-The Crank Brothers M19 is shown here, which happens to be missing a torx T20 needed for Rohloff twist shifters (more of a long-term issue, but worth noting).
-Missing allen keys and torx drivers can be packed as extras when needed.
+This is the heart of the kit.
+Make sure yours has the correct sizes of Allen and Torx keys to fit the parts of your bike that might need adjustment or repair.
+The Crank Brothers M19 is shown here, which happens to be missing the Torx T20 needed for Rohloff twist shifters (more of a long-term issue, but worth noting).
+Missing Allen keys and Torx drivers can be packed as extras when needed.
+We also like the Lezyne Blox 23.
+There are a few great bit-driver options we like as well, but these require additional thought for some functions.
 Also, with most of these tools, you can take them apart and mix and match similar sized keys.

 Leatherman with pliers